 A QR Code is a matrix code (or two-dimensional bar code) created by Japanese corporation Denso-Wave in 1994.
-The “QR” is derived from “Quick Response”, as the creator intended the code to allow its contents to be decoded at high speedl QR Codes are common in Japan where they are currently the most popular type of two dimensional codes.
+The “QR” is derived from “Quick Response”, as the creator intended the code to allow its contents to be decoded at high speed QR Codes are common in Japan where they are currently the most popular type of two dimensional codes.

 QR Code Application Success at Retail

-Numerous forms of application: starting with point of sale systems via multimedia terminal connections to entry monitoring systems.
+Numerous forms of QR code application: starting with point of sale systems via multimedia terminal connections to entry monitoring systems.
 Potential clients are attracted more to the device.
 Strong sales promotion due to mobile coupons, mobile customer cards, and mobile tickets.

 Bar codes vs. QR codes